kuhn-ruess/cmdbsyncer-docs/docs/checkmk/export_rules.md

 Folder-based rules stack automatically.
 All folder outcomes across all matching rules are combined in sort order to produce a nested folder path like `/this/is/my/folder`.
 Use the **Last Match** option on rules to stop evaluation after the first match and avoid unexpected stacking.

+Each outcome action is chosen from a set of categorized cards (Folder placement, Attributes, Built-in Attributes, Labels, Opt-outs, …).
+An outcome you are not editing stays compact and shows only the selected action — click **Change action** to pick a different one. **Every parameter supports Jinja**, so you can reference `{{hostname}}` or any host attribute in any action's value.

 ## Available Actions

 | Action                                 | Description                                                                                                                      |